Back to Blog

 This is different from just “relaxing.”
 Finding that length and loading that length is how we create force into the ground without just gripping and fighting those forces with tension. (bye-bye pelvic floor gripping)

-The knee bent over the midfoot to load/lengthen is key to finding that length back there too!
+Bending the knee over the midfoot to load/lengthen is an important piece of finding length back there.

 3 - Getting stronger overall.